 Next Generation | Rider

-Conor Blake is the latest rider to feature in our Next Generation feature following his first career success between-the-flags aboard the Kevin O’Donnell-trained Lesser in the six-year-old and upwards geldings’ maiden at Ballycrystal on Sunday.
+Dan Nevin is the latest rider to feature in our Next Generation feature following his first career success between-the-flags aboard the Philip Rothwell-trained Lawlors Choice in the five-year-old and upwards mares’ maiden at Tinahely on Sunday.

-The 18-year-old only started riding three years ago and, in that time, since he began riding, he has been based at Aidan Fitzgerald’s yard in Borris.
-The Carlow native is looking forward to the rest of the season where he hopes to gain more opportunities and could certainly be one to watch out for in the future.
+The Kilkenny native has been based at Harley Dunne’s yard in Wexford since the beginning of the season and is looking forward to the rest of the season where he hopes to gain more opportunities and he could certainly be one to watch out for in the future.

 Are you from a racing background?